 They can also call you back to provide further support and check how your quit smoking journey is progressing.

-Hear from our Aboriginal Quitline counsellors down below!
+Hear from two of our Aboriginal Quitline counsellors below!

 Smoking in the Aboriginal community